Dorothy Sample: Political career

 In the 1976 state elections, Sample was first elected to the Florida House of Representatives for the 61st district.
-She defeated Laurent W. Belanger for the Republican nomination.
+She defeated Laurent Belanger for the Republican nomination.
 After the election, she prefiled two dozen bills before the opening of the 1977 legislative session, one of which would have required auto inspectors to have a "pleasant disposition".
 She was actively involved in environmental issues, having opposed local dredge-and-fill efforts before being elected to the legislature.
 In the 1978 state elections, she received 62,401 votes, compared to the 45,932 votes received by her Democratic opponent Don O'Leary.
 In the 1980 legislative session, Sample opposed a bill to criminalize marital rape, the only female representative to do so.

 Sample became a representative for the 54th district in 1982.
 She was the oldest member of the House.
 In the 1988 state elections, she lost her seat to Democrat Lars Hafner, who had previously challenged her in 1986.
 In the subsequent elections two years later, she lost again to Hafner, receiving 12,925 votes compared to his 21,225.
 She ran for a seat on the St. Petersburg City Council in 1995 but was not elected.